Richard Dawkins: Personal life

 Dawkins has been married four times and has a daughter.
 On 19 August 1967 Dawkins married the ethologist Marian Stamp in the Protestant church in Annestown, County Waterford, Ireland; they divorced in 1984.
 On 1 June 1984 he married Eve Barham (1951–1999) in Oxford.
 They had one daughter prior to their divorce.
 In 1992 he married the actress Lalla Ward in Kensington and Chelsea.
 Dawkins met her through their mutual friend Douglas Adams, who had worked with her on the BBC television series Doctor Who.
 Dawkins and Ward separated in 2016 and they later described the separation as "entirely amicable".
-Dawkins is currently married to Jana Lenzová, an illustrator.
+As of 2024, Dawkins is married to Jana Lenzová, an illustrator.

 On 6 February 2016 Dawkins suffered a minor haemorrhagic stroke while at home.
 He reported later that year that he had almost completely recovered.